 In May 2020, at the start of the plandemic, a picture of dozens of people in a packed Lake of the Ozarks pool went viral.
 These are the type of freedom fighters that we want to surround ourselves with while on vacation.
 Missouri is a great conservative state.

 Silver Dollar City is an 1880s-inspired theme park located in Branson, about 100 miles south of Lake of the Ozarks near the border with Arkansas.
 Highlights of the park include 30 hair-raising rides and attractions, 60 unique shops, 40 live shows, tons of restaurants, and about 100 craftsmen displaying their trade.

 Combine Silver Dollar City with one of Branson’s live shows and travelers have the ultimate alternative for Disney World.
 We recommend seeing the Grand Shanghai Circus or the Haygoods, or Clay Cooper’s Country Express.

 2. Cedar Point – Sandusky, OH

-Sitting on a peninsula, Cedar Point’s unique location on Lake Erie makes it one of the best alternatives to Disney World.
-Furthermore, with 17 amazing rollercoasters and 70 rides, and a massive water park your kids will quickly forget all about that perverted little mouse.
+Sitting on a peninsula, Cedar Point’s unique location on Lake Erie makes it one of the best alternatives for Disney World.
+Furthermore, with 17 amazing rollercoasters, 70 rides, and a massive water park your kids will quickly forget all about that perverted little mouse.